zenstackhq/zenstack-docs/blog/postgrest-alternative/index.md

 }
 ```

 More pleasant, isn't it?
+You can find a more comprehensive introduction to ZenStack's access policies [here](/docs/guides/understanding-access-policy).

 Read on for more side-by-side comparisons.

 ## More Examples Of Access Policy